|

 275. imitation

-copying (or trying to copy) the actions of someone else
+copying the actions of someone else

 If discussed at all, the later plays were attacked as fragmented and tiresome imitations of previous themes and motives, or simply rejected as reflections of the playwright's deteriorating lifestyle, as booze- and drug-induced ruminations on the failed dreams of an artist.